Georgia Veterans Benefits

-The following are the Georgia veterans’ benefits programs in 2018.
+The following are the Georgia veterans’ benefits programs for education, housing, healthcare and employment.

 Education Benefits for Georgia Veterans

 In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.